Electric hook up

 The incoming 230V must pass through a consumer unit before powering a battery charger or inverter/charger.
 Similarly, any 230V power coming from an inverter should be passed through a consumer unit before it is distributed to the plug sockets.

-Remember: 230V power is much more dangerous than 12V power, especially if there is also a high current flow!
+230V power is much more dangerous than 12V power, especially if there is also a high current flow!
 If in doubt, make sure to have your system designed and checked by a professional.

 Using electric hook up to charge a leisure battery